 When the operation will be done, a Windows popup asking you to format a drive will appear, this is normal, one of the two filesystems wrote on the SDCard is not recognized by Windows, as it is a Linux EXT partition.
 You should also see a new drive in your Explorer, called “boot”, this is also normal.

-Configure the Wifi before we boot on the SD Card
+Configure Wi-Fi before booting from the SD Card

 country=FR